bahtiyartan/troia/docs/03Platformbasics.rst

 **SMS Gateway** is another server side service for handling SMS handling.

-**Workbench** is an administration tool to manage and monitor server side components such as application server,licence server,load balancer.
+**Workbench** is an administration tool(a kind of client) to manage and monitor server side components such as application server,license server,load balancer.
 Using this tool system administrators can view and manage application server cache, users sessions and their running applications etc.

 **System Reporter** is a tool that reports status of your server side components in a configurable period.